Job Ad Writing Tips to Filter Out Unqualified Candidates

 3. Add a Short Skills Task

 For technical or creative roles, request a two part sample task or a portfolio link as part of the application.
 Even a 15 minute task weeds out candidates who are not willing to demonstrate competency.
-In job ad writing, make this a clearly stated requirement to avoid surprises later.
+State the task clearly in the posting so candidates are not surprised later in the hiring process.
 This tactic improves interview-to-offer ratios by ensuring candidates self-select based on willingness to engage.

 4. Be Precise About Experience